Hawraa7/Portfolio-Project-3/README.md

 ### Existing Features

 - Initial Investment Setup:
-  - The user starts by entering an initial investment amount to create his portfolio.
+  - The user starts by logging in his portfolio or creating one if he has not.
+  - Next, he enters an initial investment amount.
   - Next, he has more options to invest his amount.

 ![Screenshot of the investment](Screenshotinvestment.png)